-Rheumatic fever is an illness caused by a particular type of germ called beta-haemolytic streptococcus.
-It is the same germ that can cause a really sore throat.
+Rheumatic fever is an illness caused by a particular type of bacterium called beta-haemolytic streptococcus.
+It is the same bug that can cause a sore throat.
 It can affect your heart, as well as your joints, skin and nervous system.

 What is rheumatic fever?

-Rheumatic fever is caused by your immune system overreacting to a germ (a bacterium).
-It starts with a bad throat infection (what some people call 'Strep throat').
+Rheumatic fever is an inflammatory disease and is caused by your immune system overreacting to the beta-haemolytic streptococcus bacteria.
+It starts with a bad throat infection (what some people call 'Strep throat infection').
 A few weeks later you get sore joints: it could be your knees, elbows or wrists.
 The soreness comes and goes.

 The initial effects of rheumatic fever aren't in themselves too harmful.
 The problem is, the illness can involve your heart.
 The covering of the heart (the pericardium) can get inflamed, and the valves inside your heart that make the blood flow in the right direction can get damaged.